My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 SM02.jpg

-I Travel \ Empires and Dance (1980)
+“I Travel” \ Empires and Dance (1980)

-The third album blended the moody instrumentation into more traditional pop song structures and continued to evolve their New Wave pop style.
-Still heavily founded on the rhythm section with melodies set out by Kerr’s vocals and the synth, the album would gain some chart attention though had no breakthrough single.
-“I Travel” and “Celebrate” were released as singles but not well promoted – actually, the band had left Arista by the time the second single was issued.
-“I Travel” had more pace and pop sensibility than their prior work and fit well with the emerging New Wave scene.
-It definitely had that “I Feel Love” vibe to it that so many synth bands were copping from the Georgio Moroder/Donna Summer hit of 1977.
+“I Travel” and “Celebrate” were the singles but not well promoted – actually, the band had left Arista by the time the second single was issued.
+“I Travel” had more pace and pop sensibility than their prior work and became another new wave classic.
+It had that “I Feel Love” vibe that so many synth bands were copping from the Georgio Moroder and Donna Summer hit of 1977.

-The American \ Sister Feelings Call (1981)
+“The American” \ Sister Feelings Call (1981)

-Love Song \ Sons and Fascination (1981)
+“Love Song” \ Sons and Fascination (1981)

-Now on Virgin Records, Simple Minds released their next two albums on the same day.
-Sister Feelings Call was a bonus to Sons and Fascination at first before being issued on its own.
-The lead single though, “The American,” would be included on that bonus disc.
-It’s a more polished, larger, and impressive song than anything they’d released to that point.
-It also sounded like the Simple Minds we’d come to know over the coming years.
-You can hear how it built on the sounds of Empires and Dance but the interplay between guitar, synth, drums and bass were more intricate with each playing its own, important part to the overall sound.
+The lead single, “The American,” was on that bonus disc.
+It was a more polished, larger, and impressive song than anything they’d released.
+It also sounded like the Simple Minds we would come to know over the coming years.
+You could hear how it built on the sounds of Empires and Dance but the interplay between guitar, synth, drums and bass were more intricate, with each playing its own, important part to the overall sound.
 Kerr’s vocals were now front and centre too, with a booming chorus that leveraged his deep voice.
-It was the first single since their debut single, “Life in A Day,” to get on the charts, but only to #59.
+It was the first single since their debut single, “Life in A Day,” to get on the UK singles chart, but only to #59.

-Someone, Somewhere, In Summertime; Promised You A Miracle; New Gold Dream (‘81, ‘82, ‘83, ‘84); Glittering Prize \ New Gold Dream (‘81, ‘82, ‘83, ‘84) (1982)
+“Someone, Somewhere, In Summertime”; “Promised You A Miracle”; “New Gold Dream (‘81, ‘82, ‘83, ‘84)”; “Glittering Prize” \ New Gold Dream (‘81, ‘82, ‘83, ‘84) (1982)

 SM06.jpg

-The premise was roughly the same throughout, the brilliant and perfectly balanced elements they’d achieved in “Love Song” were now present in throughout the album.
-The keyboards, in particular, provided character and infinitely memorable hooks, almost making you forget this was a band that had mostly relied on drum and bass to that point.
-To find a single album with songs such as these four playlist selections was (and is) rare, and tends to obscure the greatness of the rest of the album due to their prominence.
+The premise was similar throughout the LP.
+The brilliant and perfectly balanced elements they’d achieved in “Love Song” were now present in every track.
+The keyboards provided character and infinitely memorable hooks, almost making you forget this was a band that had mostly relied on drum and bass to that point.
+Yet, the rumbling bass and thundering drums still provided ample foundation, making the synths shimmer and Kerr’s vocals more dramatic.
+The songs had an epic feel that most new wave tunes failed to achieve.
+The quintessential track pulling those dynamics together was, “Glittering Prize,” easily one of my favourite songs of all time.

-The LP would reach #3 in the UK and the top ten in Australia, New Zealand, and Sweden.
-The three singles (the title track wasn’t released as a single except in Italy) didn’t crack the top ten in the UK but served to build the band’s reputation as a leading act at home and abroad.
-I imagine it was about this time that radio DJs started talking about where the band was from.
+To find a single album with songs such as these four playlist selections was rare and could obscure the greatness of the rest of the album due to their prominence.
+Yet, the sound was still too outside the norm to push the band fully to the top.
+In the UK, the LP reached #3 and cracked the top ten in Australia, New Zealand, and Sweden.
+The three singles (those on this playlist, less the title track which was only issued in Italy) did not crack the top ten in the UK but served to build the band’s reputation as a leading act at home and abroad.
+I imagine it was about this time that radio DJs started talking about where Simple Minds were from.

 SM07.jpg

-Up on the Catwalk; Speed Your Love to Me; Waterfront \ Sparkle in the Rain (1984)
+“Up on the Catwalk”; “Speed Your Love to Me”; “Waterfront” \ Sparkle in the Rain (1984)

 SM08.jpg